By David Tomas, on 21 August 2023

 7. Audio vs. Visual

 Intuitively, many of us tend to think that video has a stronger emotional impact and efficacy when it comes to storytelling.
 On the other hand, the current podcast boom indicates that audio content is also on the rise.
-A recent neuromarketing study from University College London has compared the emotional impact of the two.
+A recent neuromarketing study from University College London compared the emotional impact of the two.

 The researchers looked for equivalent video and audiobook scenes from different book/movie combinations, such as Game of Thrones and The Silence of the Lambs.
 They selected scenes with great emotional impact and in which the video and audio versions were almost identical.

 The conclusion showed that users' perception and their actual physical responses were not aligned.
-On average, the participants stated that they found the video 15% more interesting, but when they listened to the audiobook, their pulse rate was faster and their body temperature and skin conductivity rose.
+On average, the participants stated that they found the video 15% more interesting, but when they listened to the audiobook, their pulse rate was faster, and their body temperature and skin conductivity rose.

-The explanation proposed by the researchers is that users perceive listening to a story as a shared experience and therefore have a greater emotional response.
+The explanation proposed by the researchers is that users perceive listening to a story as a shared experience and, therefore, have a greater emotional response.

 8. The Brain Can Predict Sales

-Researchers Simone Kuhn, Enrique Strelow and Jurgen Gallinat conducted a very interesting neuromarketing study in which they compared different ways of predicting product sales with actual results.
+Researchers Simone Kuhn, Enrique Strelow, and Jurgen Gallinat conducted a very interesting neuromarketing study in which they compared different ways of predicting product sales with actual results.

 The study was carried out with a sample of 18 habitual chocolate consumers who were shown a product image and 6 related advertisements, including a control image.
 Their reactions before, during, and after viewing each image were measured by an MRI.
 Next, they were asked to sort the images according to their preferences.